 Censorship is the Status Quo

-The term censorship conjures up images of piles of burning books or dissidents locked away in the remotest Siberia.
+The term censorship conjures up images of piles of burning books or dissidents locked away in the remotest reaches of Siberia.
 We can take heart that minority voices are not in chains in the United States.
 Nevertheless, we must not kid ourselves.
 We live under a state of highly sophisticated and ubiquitous suppression of disfavored voices.
 The gatekeepers like the Trust Project and Google are making judgments about who is and is not trustworthy with good intentions and in the name of noble ideals.
 In the interview above, Craig Newmark shares his motivation.

 In Sunday school they told us something about not bearing false witness.
 I’m a nerd, old school, and I’m very literal.
 In high school history (this was 1970), Mr. Schultzke taught us, a trustworthy press is the immune system of democracy.
 So you need an active press going around getting things right. … Also in Sunday school, I learned it’s better to light a candle than to curse the darkness.
 That’s why it’s better to mount this constructive effort, finding people a lot smarter than I am, and helping them out.
 Then my job is to get out of the way.